 Can You Get a Mortgage for a Manufactured Home?

-Luckily for manufactured homebuyers, the Federal Housing Administration (FHA) has options regardless of whether you own your land.
-We break down the different definitions of manufactured housing and give you financing options, no matter what your circumstances may be.
+Luckily for manufactured homebuyers, there are several options to get a mortgage for a manufactured home.
+You can choose from conventional mortgage programs and loans backed by the federal government.
+We break down the different definitions of manufactured housing and financing options, no matter what your circumstances may be.

 Manufactured, mobile, modular: What’s the difference?